Ernyoke/certified-aws-devops-professional/06-security-and-compliance/config.md

 ## Conformance Pack

 - A conformance pack is a collection of AWS Config Rules and Remediation Actions
-- Packs are crated in YAML files
+- Packs are created using YAML files
 - They are deployed to an AWS account and region or across an AWS Organization
 - We can use pre-built packs or create our won Custom Conformance Packs
 - Custom Conformance Packs can have custom rules backed by Lambda Functions